phanumat/Documentation/smartapp-developers-guide/sending-notifications.rst

         }
     }

-Push notifications will be sent to all users with the SmartThings mobile app installed, for the account the SmartApp is installed into.
+Push notifications will be sent to all users with the PEA HiVE mobile app installed, for the account the SmartApp is installed into.

 ----

 Send SMS notifications
 ----------------------

-In addition to sending push notifications through the SmartThings mobile app, you can also send SMS messages to specified numbers using the ``sendSms()`` and ``sendSmsMessage()`` methods.
+In addition to sending push notifications through the PEA HiVE mobile app, you can also send SMS messages to specified numbers using the ``sendSms()`` and ``sendSmsMessage()`` methods.

 Both methods take a phone number (as a string) and a message to send.
 The message can be no longer than 140 characters.